Back to Revolutions Against the Church

 "A woman shall not be clothed with man's apparel, neither shall a man use woman's apparel: for he that doeth these things is abominable before God." - Deuteronomy 22:5

 Human beings are not disembodied wills wrapped in interchangeable costumes.
 We are embodied persons, and the body speaks.
 It speaks by gesture, bearing, tone, adornment, and dress.
 What one wears does not exhaust one's moral life, but neither is it meaningless.
 Clothing mediates shame, modesty, dignity, rank, sex, and occasion.
-It teaches the eye how to see the person wearing it and trains the wearer in certain habits of self-presentation.
+It teaches the eye how to see the person wearing it and trains the wearer in habits of self-presentation.

 This is why Christian civilization has always cared about decorum.
-Decorum is not a petty obsession with externals.
+Decorum is not petty obsession with externals.
 It is the fitting relation between outward sign and inward truth.
-Modesty belongs here, but so does the distinction between male and female presentation.
+Modesty matters here, but so does the distinction between male and female presentation.
 The point is not theatrical exaggeration.
 It is fittingness.
-A Christian culture assumes that the outer life should not war against the inner order of creation.
+A Christian culture assumes that outer life should not war against the inner order of creation.

 This principle also exposes a common modern confusion.
 To acknowledge fitting distinction is not to reduce persons to crude stereotypes or deny the variety of temperaments.
 It is simply to insist that male and female are real and meaningful, and that culture ought not make war against what God has inscribed in nature.
 A society that cannot keep this basic grammar of the body will not keep many other truths for long.

 The modern age is marked not simply by casualness, but by revolt.
-Distinction is often treated as an enemy.
+Distinction is treated as an enemy.
 Confusion is praised as courage.
-Men are softened and feminized not only through clothing, but through vanity, affectation, self-display, and the rejection of seriousness.
+Men are softened and feminized not only through clothing, but through vanity, affectation, self-display, and rejection of seriousness.
 Women are urged to interpret modest reserve as weakness.
 The result is not liberation, but theatrical instability.

 The Catholic answer is not cruelty, mockery, or fixation on minutiae.
 It is reverence.
 Reverence for the body.
 Reverence for created distinction.
 Reverence for modesty, gravity, and fittingness.
 To recover Christian identity in dress is not to become theatrical or rigid.
 It is to learn again that the body should not be presented as though it were detached from truth.